codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}

-Now, epoll API is extensively documentated on its man page, but we'll need 3 functions to add, remove and modify monitored descriptors and trigger events, using `EPOLLET` flag, in order to use epoll on edge-trigger and avoid in a future multithreaded implementation to wake up all threads at once every time a new event is triggered one or more descriptor are ready to read or write, but this is another story, also this explained clearly on the man page.
+Now, epoll API is extensively documentated on its manpage, but we’ll need 3 functions to add, remove and modify monitored descriptors and trigger events, using `EPOLLET` flag, in order to use epoll on edge-triggered bhaviour (the default one is Level-triggered, see [manpage](http://man7.org/linux/man-pages/man7/epoll.7.html) and avoid in a future multithreaded implementation to wake up all threads at once every time a new event is triggered one or more descriptor are ready to read or write, but this is another story, also this explained clearly on the man page.

 **src/network.c**